A City on a Hill

 James Joyce

-The ship’s deck was sixty feet or so long, maybe eighteen feet wide, and forty men called her home.
+The ship’s deck was maybe sixty feet or so long, eighteen feet wide, and forty men called her home.
 Out on the open ocean they slept where they could, on deck for the most part, tied down in rough weather, unless the rain was so bad it drove them to seek what space there was to be found in the hold, which grew only more filthy and foul-smelling as the weeks passed by.
 They ate rice and hard biscuits, soaked in water to make them some way edible, and big stews of poorly-boiled meat or fish with chickpeas and beans.
 But there was cheese too, and honey, olives and raisins, and wine from the vineyards around Cadiz, cultivated over the centuries by Moors, Romans, and Greeks, all the way back to the early Phoenician colonists.
 So it wasn’t all bad.

 And they were making history, these men.
 Their captain promised it.
 As well as riches.
 Their captain promised those too.
 A westward route to the Indies, to the wealth and wonders of the Orient.
 Ninety or so men sailing into the unknown, on three ships, off the edge of the maps, because their Captain said the Indies lay three weeks west of the Canaries.
 Their Captain had studied the trade winds and calculated the distance, and set out to do what no man had done before.
 Their Captain lied: he kept two log books, one to share with his crew, and one of his own, that showed how far they had really come, how far they really had to go, for he did not trust them not to mutiny if they understood the true distance involved.
-Their Captain was a liar: worse, he was wrong.
+Their Captain was a liar, and worse, he was wrong.
 It was further, much further than he thought.
 They were all going to die.

 This is how the story begins.
 Not to Columbus of course, to whom America meant nothing.
 So far as he was concerned, he'd made it, and opened up a new and lucrative trade route from Europe to the spices and gold of the Far East.
 Spain’s Admiral of the Ocean Seas (a title he earned for this masterpiece of misdirection) had traversed the Atlantic to reach the uncharted eastern shores of Asia, shores he immediately claimed for the crown of Castile.
 Governorship of these new lands, untold glory, and 10% of the profits would be his (a very generous agreement, so much so that we might imagine their Catholic majesties never seriously expected to see him again).
 What was America compared to this?